adambard/learnxinyminutes-docs/elisp.html.markdown

 ;;
 ;; Going through this tutorial won't damage your computer unless ;; you get so angry that you throw it on the floor.
-In that case, ;; I hereby decline any responsability.
+In that case, ;; I hereby decline any responsibility.
 Have fun!

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;;